solicomo/export-to-icns/README.md

 ### Export From Slice

-1. Design your icon on a single artboard.
+1. Design your icon(s);
+2. Create a slice if you do not want to export the entire artboard;
+3. Select the slice or artboard you want to export;
-2. Choose `Plugins › Export to ICNS › From Slice`.
+4. Choose `Plugins › Export to ICNS › From Slice`.

 >Note: The artboard should not be smaller than 1024x1024, or the hi-res icons will appear blurry.